Helmet removal (sports)

 In sports medicine, helmet removal is the practice of removing the helmet of someone who has just experienced a sports injury in order to better facilitate first aid.

-Obvious causes include head and neck injury, or both, with no immediate means of excluding neck injury in the athlete who may be unable to give a history.
+Helmets are usually removed following an injury to the head or neck.

-Compounding the problem is the potential for the athlete's airway being compromised.
+Administering first aid can be more challenging if the athlete's airway has been compromised.

-Such a situation requires effective triage with the possibility of the athlete's injury being worsened or its effects being made permanent, if the initial steps taken are not appropriate.
+In such a situation, responders must consider the possibility of the athlete's injury being worsened or its effects being made permanent.

-Paradoxically, the equipment designed to prevent or mitigate injury, such as helmets, face masks, neck rolls, and shoulder pads, contributes to the complexity of the steps needed to be taken.
+Paradoxically, the equipment designed to prevent or mitigate injury, such as helmets, face masks, neck rolls, and shoulder pads, may hinder first aid operations by complicating the steps that responders need to take.

 Finally, environmental challenges, such as the difficulty of first responders moving on an ice arena, or maneuvering an ambulance through inadequate access routes, will add to the problem if not previously addressed by inspection of facilities and, in the best circumstances, rehearsal.